-In recent years, there has been a sharp increase in the number of people openly seeking to have one or more of their healthy limbs surgically removed from their bodies.
+In the early 20th century, there was a sharp increase in the number of people openly seeking to have one or more of their healthy limbs surgically removed from their bodies.
 It’s not a dramatic new weight loss program, but rather a disorder where a person is tormented by the overwhelming desire to have one or more of their limbs amputated.
 It is known as Body Integrity Identity Disorder (BIID) or Amputee Identity Disorder, and it involves an urge so powerful that it leads many sufferers to damage the offending limbs beyond repair in order to bring about amputation.
 Individuals who have this bizarre condition typically refer to themselves as “amputee wannabes.”

 Sufferers of BIID often complain that they do not feel “whole” while in possession of the limbs in question.
 An amputee wannabe has a very fixed idea of which limb is unwanted, and what level of amputation will make them a “whole” person.
 The most commonly expressed desire is to have a leg removed above the knee, but sometimes the person is looking to rid themselves of an arm, a leg below the knee, or sometimes multiple limbs.

 The disorder usually includes feelings of intense jealousy at the sight of an amputee.
 An individual stricken with BIID will commonly “rehearse” the amputated state in private and in public by pretending that the limb is not present, sometimes binding the arm or leg so it cannot be easily moved.
 Some even design and fabricate prostheses to allow themselves to appear to have the amputation they desire.